 Mentoring Mo Hom

-Burnet Tucker is the Global Head of Learning, Leadership Development and HR Shared Services for Bank of America.
-In this role, she is responsible for learning, talent management, leadership development, organization design and organization effectiveness programs and initiatives across Bank of America and is the HR executive for Global HR.
+Prior to leaving Bank of America, Burnet Tucker was the Global Head of Learning, Leadership Development and HR Shared Services for Bank of America.
+In this role, she was responsible for learning, talent management, leadership development, organization design and organization effectiveness programs and initiatives across Bank of America and was the HR executive for Global HR.

 Owner and Creative Director, Rose Gold Mountain Trading Co., Ltd.; Founder, Lotushom.com